 Hunt acquires the Carter Goble Lee companies expanding its capabilities in social infrastructure.
 The newly formed company is reorganized and consolidated to form CGL Management Group.

-Hunt completes acquisition of Centerline Holding Company, later renamed Hunt Mortgage Group.
+Hunt completes the acquisition of Centerline Holding Company, later renamed Hunt Mortgage Group.
 The acquisition approximately doubles the number of units in the affordable housing portfolio and provides a licensed lending platform.

 Chris Hunt becomes Chief Executive Officer of the Company and Woody L. Hunt transitions to the role of Executive Chairman of the Company's Board of Directors.

-Hunt forms strategic alliance with Pennrose Properties, LLC, integrating Hunt's affordable housing operations with the Pennsylvania-based firm.
+Hunt forms a strategic alliance with Pennrose Properties, LLC, integrating Hunt's affordable housing operations with the Pennsylvania-based firm.

 Hunt achieves milestones on luxury multifamily ventures in Texas, Florida, Illinois, Arizona, and Virginia.